influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/concepts/glossary.md

 A node that runs the meta service.

-For high availability, installations should have three meta nodes.
+For high availability, installations must have three meta nodes.
 Meta nodes can be very modestly sized instances like an EC2 t2.micro or even a nano.
-For additional fault tolerance we recommend using five meta nodes.
+For additional fault tolerance installations may use five meta nodes; the number of meta nodes must be an odd number.

 Related entries: [meta service](#meta-service)